Climate change in Brazil: Greenhouse gas emissions

+Since 1850, Brazil trails only the United States, China and Russia in cumulative contributions of greenhouse gases.

 Brazil is among the countries emitting the most greenhouse gases overall, and also among the most emissions per person.

 Brazil's 2023 greenhouse gas emissions are estimated at 2.38 billion tonnes of equivalent, over 4% of the global total emissions.
 This makes Brazil the 6th highest emitting nation in 2023.
 Brazilians emit around 11 tonnes per person, compared to a global average of about 5 tonnes per person.
 As of 2021, Brazil is the 4th heaviest cumulative emitter at 110 Gt.

 In 2020, official figures were reported for 2016: agriculture 33.2%, energy sector 28.9%, land use, land-use change, and forestry (LULUCF) 27.1%.
 Industrial Processes and Product Use (IPPU) and waste contributed 6.4% and 4.5%, respectively.

 According to the Brazilian Climate Observatory, the country emitted 2.17 billion gross tons of carbon dioxide equivalent (te) in 2019.
 Deforestation accounted for 968 million te, which was 44% of the total, agriculture emitted 598.7 million te (28%) and the energy sector 413.6 million te (19%), industry 99 million te (5%) and waste 96 million te (4%).

 Although the government has pledged net zero emissions by 2050, critics complain that immediate action is not being taken.
 Researcher Emilio La Rovere, one of the coordinators of a report from 2013, said: "if nothing is done to restrict post-2020 emissions, Brazil may emit 2.5 billion tons of carbon dioxide as early as 2030.
 To give you an idea, the number exceeds the total for 2005, when emissions totaled around 2 billion tons."
 In 2024 Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut emissions by 59% to 67% compared to 2005 levels by 2035.